ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 ## FAQ

-This is a FAQ section to answer most questions regarding schematics in Minecolonies.
+This is a FAQ section to answer most questions regarding schematics in MineColonies.

 #### What and Where is the scans folder?

-The scans folder is where the schematics are saved after performing a scan using the scan tool in Minecolonies.
+The scans folder is where the schematics are saved after performing a scan using the scan tool in MineColonies.
 This is a client side only directory which is located in Minecraft's folder under: `*/structurize/scans/`.
 Freshly scanned schematics can be found in `*/structurize/scans/new/` unless they have been renamed in game.
 This directory is shared between all your Single Player games and Multi Player games.

 #### Where is the schematic folder?